Learn how to harness and store solar energy to keep your greenhouse growing through the winter for free (or next to nothing).

 There are many configurations, but the mechanism of energy transfer and storage is always the same.
 When the greenhouse heats up during the day, a fan pumps warm humid air from the interior of the greenhouse through a network of pipes buried up to 4’ underground (most systems consist of a couple layers of tubes buried at 4’ and 2’ below the surface).
 The drop in temperature forces the water vapor to condense, and in that process (called a phase change) energy is released.
 That energy is stored in the soil, causing the soil to heat up.
 Thus, the process creates a large mass of warm soil underneath the greenhouse year-round.
 At night, when the greenhouse drops in temperature, the fan kicks on again and extracts that heat from the soil.
-It’s a relatively simple, time-tested system; ground to air heat exchangers have been used in homes for decades.

 A ground to air heat exchanger works very well for two reasons: First, the amount of available mass (the size of the battery as we mentioned before) is huge.
 For example, there are 768 cubic feet of soil beneath a 12’ x 16’ greenhouse, assuming a 4’ depth.
 If you lined the whole North wall of the same greenhouse with two rows of 55 gallon water barrels (16 barrels) they would have a total of 118 cubic feet of mass.
 That means, using the volumetric heat capacities in the table above, the underground heat exchanger has about twice the capacity as the water barrels.
 Moreover, because a ground to air heat exchanger connects to the deep earth and thus theoretically has an infinite capacity.
-For a diagram to better understand this, see our diagram here.

 Secondly, because air is actively being pushed through the ‘battery’ it increases the rate of heat exchange.
 The hotter / cooler air is distributed around the greenhouse more evenly, preventing cold pockets.
 Additionally, using fans allows you to use the mass when you want: a thermostat kicks the fan on and off at certain set temperatures.
 I.e. the fan will start pumping warm air down into the soil when the greenhouse reaches a set temperature (say 80 F), and draw it back up when it has gone below 50 F. Thus, an underground heat exchanger gives you some control over thermal mass; it’s kind of like taking thermal mass and making it smarter.